Keeping The Fan - Mailing Lists

 The most basic of communication tools.
 Perhaps the most important.
-If you play live, you probably have that yellow pad on the side of the stage area, and every few songs, your bassist mumbles something about 'hey, man, you wanna see our next show, like, put your name on the list'.
-Being a bassist, he has totally forgotten to tell people to put their address, and you now have a list of names that is pretty useless.
+If you play live, you probably have that yellow pad on the side of the stage area, and every few songs, your bassist mumbles something about ‘hey, man, you wanna see our next show, like, put your name on the list’.
+Being a bassist, he has totally forgotten to tell people to put their addresses, and you now have a list of names that is pretty useless.

 That’s kind of like knowing the IP address of someone who heard your song.
 Interesting trivia and nothing more.

-Go to your artist page and set up an email link where people click to get on your mailing list, join a fan club or whatever you think works.
+Go to your artist page and set up an email link where people click to get on your mailing list, join a fan club, or whatever you think works.
 I know, that contact the artist link is right there, but you have to make it more visible.
-Prompt them - tell them they HAVE to join your mailing list if they want to hear the latest and greatest.
+Prompt them – tell them they HAVE to join your mailing list if they want to hear the latest and greatest.
 An email address like MYBANDSFANCLUB@MYBAND.COM is a nice idea, too.

 Using The Mailing List

-What if I told you that there was a piece of software that let you keep a list of all of your fan club members and create mail merges with variables (Dear Wally instead of Dear Fan) for your mailings.
+What if I told you that there was a piece of software that let you keep a list of all of your fan club members and create mail merges with variables (Dear Wally instead of Dear Fan) for your emails?
 What if I told you 80% of the people reading this piece already owned the software?

 I’m using it this very second.
 Microsoft Word.
 Do a mail merge, but instead of merging to a printer or a document, merge to mail.
 You have to have your mail client properly configured and all, but there it is.

-NEVER under any condition mail out your fan list as CCs where everyone can see everyone elses name.
+NEVER under any condition mail out your fan list as CCs where everyone can see everyone else’s name.

 What to mail?

-There's a lot of factors to consider in using this mighty tool called the mailing list.
+There are a lot of factors to consider in using this mighty tool called the mailing list.

 Not too often.
 Often enough.
 Monthly is a decent time period.
-Do not mail more than once per week or soon you will be deleted before you can say spamwich.
+Do not mail more than once per week or soon you will be deleted before you can say spam-wich.
 Try not to wait longer, or some of those fence sitters will have no idea who you are when they get the mail.

 Text is boring but everyone can read it.
-HTML (webby stuff) looks rockin', but a lot - A LOT - of people do not have browsers set up to accept HTML.
+HTML (webby stuff) looks rockin’, but a lot – A LOT – of people do not have browsers set up to accept HTML.
 OR they have browsers that show HTML as attachments, and that scares away those afraid of viral attacks.
 So the answer?
-If you're real serious and have too much time, make your first mailing to a fan a question of HTML or text for future mailings (and, yeah, that mailing has to be text) and maintain 2 mailing lists.
+If you’re really serious and have too much time, make your first mailing to a fan a question of HTML or text for future mailings (and, yeah, that mailing has to be text) and maintain 2 mailing lists.
 Frankly, make someone else maintain the two lists, you have more important things to do.
-Other wise you can send text with a link to a non-personalized web page that's the same info, but pretty.
+Otherwise, you can send a text with a link to a non-personalized web page that’s the same info, but pretty.